HenriqueKnack22/jantar-dos-filosofos-sequencial-hierarquia/README.md

-# Classic The Dining Philosophers Problem using Golang
+# The Dining Philosophers Problem using Golang

 - To solve this `WaitGroup` and `Mutex` have been used from the `sync` package